smc40/smc_tici/README.md

 http://tici.4punkt0.ch/

-The proposed innitiative by the approval department was inspired on POCA, a tool developed by the FDA.
+The proposed innitiative by the Sector market authorization was inspired on POCA, a tool developed by the FDA.
 This tool can be found in the following link:

 https://poca-public.fda.gov/name_search

 POCA cannot be used within Swissmedic because of data protection.
 The original tool POCA from the FDA cannot be used by Swissmedic Experts.
-This is due to the fact that Swissmedic Experts cannot submit private data to external websites.
+This is due to the fact that Swissmedic experts cannot submit private data to external websites.
 This would put the secrecy of such information (for example names submitted by companies in Switzerland) at risk.
-This is why an alternative solution, built within swissmedic, comes across as an ideal application so that experts can submit names internally without risks.
+This is why an alternative solution, built within Swissmedic, comes across as an ideal application so that experts can submit names internally without risks.
 We release our development here for the community for other users to utilize, modify and locally deploy.

 ### How it looks